top of page

 Discipleship #8 - Grace (part 2)

-In this second part to our entry on grace, I want to expand on the role of forgiveness.
+In this second part of our entry on grace, I want to expand on the role of forgiveness.
 As Philip Yancey writes,

 The gospel of grace begins and ends with forgiveness.
 And people write songs with titles like “Amazing Grace” for one reason: grace is the only force in the universe powerful enough to break the chains that enslave generations.
 Grace alone melts ungrace.

-For a person to encounter God’s grace they need to first find themselves in a hard place - “the darkest valley” as Psalm 23 calls it.
-This often comes when being confronted by the horror of their own sin, or a sense of hopelessness and despair.
-At that low point, for those who turn to Christ, they receive God’s forgiveness, and the Holy Spirit (The Comforter) begins to work in the broken heart to bring healing.
+For a person to encounter God’s grace, they need to first find themselves in a hard place—“the darkest valley,” as Psalm 23 calls it.
+This often comes when confronted by the horror of their own sin or a sense of hopelessness and despair.
+At that low point, those who turn to Christ receive God’s forgiveness, and the Holy Spirit (the Comforter) begins to work in the broken heart to bring healing.

 Imagine a young child who is caught by their parent being disobedient.
-The child realises they’ve been found out and starts balling their eyes out.
+The child realises they’ve been found out and starts bawling their eyes out.
 The parent then comes to them, puts their arms around them, and asks their child if they are sorry for what they’d done.
-“Yes” they are so sorry.
+“Yes,” they say, “I'm so sorry.”
 And the parent gives them a big hug and tells them they are forgiven and loved.
 This is what it’s like between God and us when we come to him.

-But grace and forgiveness isn't just about warm feelings.
+But grace and forgiveness aren't just about warm feelings.
 It is a radical lifestyle choice.
-The spiritual discipline of forgiveness pushes that radicalness to its limits when Jesus commands his disciples to love their enemies (Matthew 5:43-45).
-Jesus demonstrates enemy love most vividly on the cross when he prays “Father, forgive them for they know not what they are doing” (Luke 23:34).
+The spiritual discipline of forgiveness pushes that radicalism to its limits when Jesus commands his disciples to love their enemies (Matthew 5:43-45).
+Jesus demonstrates enemy love most vividly on the cross when he prays, “Father, forgive them for they know not what they are doing” (Luke 23:34).
 Author Rich Villodas writes,

 The best measure of spiritual maturity is not how much you know about God but how much you imitate his love toward enemies.
 There is no narrower path than this.
 Along this way, difficult as it is at times, lies the deepest satisfaction a soul can ever know.
 Jesus invites you and me to follow him down the narrow path.